Emery Walker's House

 The House Interior

 Throughout the house are items linked to other leading figures in the Arts and Crafts Movement.
-One of the most impressive highlights is a collection of furniture owned by leading architect Philip Webb.
+One of the most impressive highlights is a collection of furniture owned by leading architect Philip Webb, including an oak chest and bookcase.
 When Webb died, Emery Walker inherited all his belongings, and the house is full of Webb's household furnishings.
 Look for letters from author Rudyard Kipling and items brought back by Walker from several trips abroad.

 Behind the house is a small garden leading to a wall abutting the river.
 The garden, like the house, is kept as it was during Walker's time at number 7.

 The house is small, and its contents fragile so the house limits the number of visitors each year.
 For that reason Emery Walker's House remains one of London's best-kept secrets, a jewel of Arts and Crafts design, offering a glimpse into the creative world of Walker and William Morris.
 The house is open for small, pre-booked tours during the summer season.
 See the House website for booking details.